fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn.rst

 .. image:: ../../_static/tutorials/5_ann2snn/0.*
     :width: 100%

-Next, send the input to the IF neuron layer, and run the ``T=128`` step to observe the pulses and pulse firing frequency of each neuron:
+Send the input to the IF neuron layer for ``T=128`` steps and observe the output spikes and firing rates:

 .. code-block:: python